Please find below some helpful information

 Our newly enrolled students attend the Wanaka Primary School Dental Clinic.
 Parents can phone and make an appointment on 443 7185.

 We believe that e-learning increases engagement having positive impacts on student achievement, aiming to prepare students with the skills to be successful in a future world we can not yet comprehend.

-We have a number of digital devices within our school which are used as tools for learning in every classroom.
-Along with the great range we have to offer our students, we also encourage students to bring their own device in years 4-8.
+We have a number of digital devices within our school, which are used as tools for learning in every classroom.
+Along with the school's own devices , from years 4-8 we encourage students to bring in their own device.
 This is known as BYOD - Bring Your Own Device.
-Students are asked to sign an agreement between them, their parents and the school before their device is able to be used on school grounds.
-Students are given restricted access to the internet and expected to ensure they have the appropriate learning apps available to use during class time.
+Students are asked to sign a user agreement with their parents and the school before their device is able to be used at school.
+Students are given restricted access to the Internet and access to appropriate learning apps during class time.

 Emergency measures have been developed at our school.
 Realistic common-sense procedures have been established among the staff and children so as to decrease anxiety and the possibility of panic in the case of an emergency.
 We should then all have a better chance of responding effectively if such a situation should occur.
 Any decision to send pupils home following an emergency will be made by the Principal.
 No student will be entrusted to anyone other than parents, caregivers or persons nominated by parents or caregivers.

 Children at Holy Family Catholic School have many opportunities for enhanced curriculum experiences such as class trips and visiting performers.
-To avoid charging parents throughout the year for these activities we ask for a donation to be paid to the school at the beginning of the year to cover these costs.
+As mentioned above, to avoid charging parents throughout the year for these activities we seek a donation at the beginning of the year to cover these costs.

 It is expected that every student will have some form of homework every night.
 This will take the form of reading, basic facts, spelling and Religious Education.

 Leadership Opportunities - Year 7 & 8 Leadership Initiative